zdayar/UserProfile/README.md

         6745a7337e3d611365953452
         1278a7337e3d61136595eeee

+    More users can be added to this table.
+In a more complex project, the user records would be stored in some type of database.

+- If you visit the page https://quiet-castle-56111.herokuapp.com/api/testUsers , you will get the JSON for all 5 users defined in the users table, including their address, gender, name, image file URL, and unique userID.

- - The front end uses Vue.js and all that code is in Client/public/index.html, and Client/public/\*.png and Client/public/\*.css
+ - The front end uses Vue.js and all the front-end code is in Client/public/index.html and Client/public/\*.png, and Client/public/\*.css

+ - The back end code is in Server/\* and app/server.js and uses Node.js and Express.